 Little by little, the rains are subsiding and the Galapagos Islands are painted in a beautiful vibrant green.
 Lush and full of life, the Archipelago is ready for courtship rituals and mating season this month of April!
 If you have already booked with us and we are expecting you this month, you have probably asked yourself: what can I see in Galapagos in April?
 Well, let us tell you!
 This is the time to see some of its most iconic BIG15 species in action and to see life as it takes its first steps across this world.
 In this blog, you’ll find a brief summary of what’s going on during this month.
-The Archipelago’s landscapes, wildlife and sunsets are waiting for you!
+The Archipelago’s landscapes, wildlife, and sunsets are waiting for you!
 Are you ready to get in sync with the Galapagos aboard Yacht Isabela II?

 If you are into sword fights, you are going to love the waved albatross!
 Check out the Galapagos’ only colony of albatrosses over on Española Island as they arrive en masse to begin their courtship ritual, which is probably one of the noisiest and most interesting displays in the animal world.
 Albatrosses mate for life, so when they all go back to Española Island – males arrive first and females shortly after – the ritual begins.
 Males and females engage in a beak “fight,” very much like a sword fight.
 Scientists believe that this behavior of clapping their beaks is used to assist them in recognizing their partner.
 It is one of the most interesting events to see in the Galapagos!
-If you want to see these amazing pelagic birds in action, then Yacht Isabela II’s Southern Galapagos itinerary is the way to go!

-During this month, hatching season of the Galapagos giant tortoises comes to an end.
+During this month, the hatching season of the Galapagos giant tortoises comes to an end.
 Even though they face a lower risk of threats than their marine cousins (the green sea turtles) tortoise hatchlings still have to watch out for their only predator – the Galapagos hawk.
 You can witness these beautiful creatures in their natural habitat up in the highlands of Santa Cruz or in captivity over at the Charles Darwin Research Station!
 All of our itineraries offer close encounters with these gentle reptiles!

 Are you coming to the Galapagos this month?
 Are you planning your trip for next year?
 Let us know!
-Aboard Yacht Isabella II, we guarantee this will be the adventure of a lifetime!